noklesta/SublimeQuickFileCreator/README.md

 ## Key bindings

 The plugin now installs key bindings automatically.
-Alternatively You can set up your own key bindings like this by adding to user key bindings:
+Alternatively you can set up your own key bindings like this by adding to your user key bindings file:

     { "keys": ["super+ctrl+o"], "command": "quick_create_file" },
     { "keys": ["super+ctrl+d"], "command": "quick_create_directory" }